How To Discipline A Cat (Without Losing Your Mind!)

 Never Give Late Punishments

-A cat’s bad behavior is usually the result of him trying to fulfill his needs.
-For example, if he’s scratching up your furniture, you probably need to purchase more scratching posts, including vertical and horizontal varieties that will allow him to fulfill his need to stretch and scratch.
+A cat’s bad behavior is often the result of him trying to fulfill his needs.
+Going back to our example above, if he’s scratching up your furniture, you may have to purchase more scratching posts, including vertical and horizontal varieties, that will allow him to fulfill his need to stretch and scratch.

 Understand Feline Behavior